JeremLeOuf/GET-Spotify_monthlyListeners-FROM-SpotifyIDs/README.md

 ## Execution:
 - Run the `main.py` file.
 - It will prompt you with a window where you have to select the aforementioned `spotify_id.csv` file. <br>
-  It should redirect you to the appropriate directory by default.
+  It should direct you to the appropriate directory by default.
 - The program will first print how the file structure looks like. (informative)
 - It will then print how the resulting DataFrame will look like. (informative)
 - After 2 seconds, it will print it to a new .csv file named `results-{YYYY-MM-DD}.csv` (with today's date), located in the `output` folder, and show you a success message (if successful).